-Consolidating data on so many different asset types in one location helps the City of Edinburgh Council break down organisational siloes and focus on structuring work functionally.
-It also gives the Place Management team a unique view of how assets and teams impact one another.
+Consolidating data on so many different asset types in one location helps the City of Edinburgh break down organizational siloes and focus on structuring work functionally.
+It also gives the city a unique view of how assets and teams impact one another.
 For example, if tree roots are damaging roads or affecting drainage infrastructure, then analysis can be undertaken to identify existing or future defects where there are similar asset relationships.